Camille Doncieux: Early life

 While in her teens, Doncieux began work as a model.
 She met Monet, seven years her senior, in 1865 and became his model posing for numerous paintings.
-She was Monet's mistress, living in poverty at the beginning of his career.
+They lived together in poverty at the beginning of his career.
 His aunt and father did not approve of the relationship with Camille.
-During Camille's pregnancy with their first son, Monet left her in Paris and stayed at his aunt's country estate to protect the monthly cheque that he received from the family and give the appearance that he was no longer in a relationship with Camille.
-She was left behind in Paris without funds for her care.
+During Camille's pregnancy with their first son, his father recommended he break off the relationship immediately.
+Monet left her in Paris and stayed at his aunt's country estate to give the appearance that he was no longer in the relationship, so that his aunt would continue to pay him a monthly cheque.
+Camille was left behind in Paris without funds for her care.